-The Company has a formal contract with a few of its equipment suppliers and manufacturers and relies on its long-standing relationship with its other suppliers and manufacturers.
+The Company has a formal contract with only a few of its equipment suppliers and manufacturers and relies on its long-standing relationship with its other suppliers and manufacturers.
 The Company collaborates in the design and closely monitors the quality of its manufactured product.
-The Company must place its orders with its United States manufacturer of the Green Jet(R) dry-wetcleaning(TM) machine and with its Italian manufacturers of its Aero-Tech(R) and Multi-Jet(TM) dry cleaning machines prior to the time the Company has received all of its orders and, in certain instances, places orders for products it distributes in advance of its receipt of sales orders.
+The Company must place its orders with its United States manufacturer of the Green-Jet® dry-wetcleaning machine and with its Italian manufacturers of its Aero-Tech® and Multi-Jet® dry cleaning machines prior to the time the Company has received all of its orders and, in certain instances, places orders for products it distributes in advance of its receipt of sales orders.
 However, because of the Company's close working relationship with its suppliers and manufacturers, the Company can usually adjust orders rapidly and efficiently to reflect a change in customer demands.
 The Company believes that if, for any reason, its arrangements with the manufacturers of its proprietary products were to cease, or in the event the cost of these products were to be adversely affected, it will be able to have these products manufactured by other suppliers.

-Under its arrangement with one of its Italian manufacturers, the Company purchases dry cleaning machines in Euros.
 The Company's current bank revolving credit facility includes a \$250,000 foreign exchange subfacility for the purpose of enabling the Company to mitigate its currency exposure in connection with its import activities through spot foreign exchange and forward exchange contracts.
-There were no open foreign exchange contracts at either June 30, 2005 or 2004.
+There were no open foreign exchange contracts at either June 30, 2006 or 2005.

 Imports into the United States are also affected by the cost of transportation, the imposition of import duties and increased competition from greater production demands abroad.
-The United States, Italy and the European Union may, from time to time, impose quotas, duties, tariffs or other restrictions or adjust prevailing quotas, duties or tariff levels, which could affect the Company's margins on its Aero-Tech(R) and Multi-Jet(TM) machines.
-Customs duties, imposed by the United States, were less than 1% of invoice cost for the Company's imported dry cleaning machines during each of fiscal 2005 and 2004.
+The United States, Italy and the European Union may, from time to time, impose quotas, duties, tariffs or other restrictions or adjust prevailing quotas, duties or tariff levels, which could affect the Company's margins on its Aero-Tech® and Multi-Jet® machines.
+Customs duties, imposed by the United States, were less than 1% of invoice cost for the Company's imported dry cleaning machines during each of fiscal 2006 and 2005.